Iota Cassiopeiae

-Iota Cassiopeiae is a multiple star system in the constellation Cassiopeia.
+Iota Cassiopeiae, also named Huagai, is a multiple star system in the constellation Cassiopeia.
 Its name is a Bayer designation that is Latinized from ι Cassiopeiae, and abbreviated Iota Cas or ι Cas.
 The system has a combined apparent magnitude of about 4.5, making it visible to the naked eye.
 Based on its parallax, it is located about 133 ly 133 light-years (41 parsecs) from Earth.

+Nomenclature

+Iota Cassiopeiae, Latinized from ι Cassiopeiae, is the star's Bayer designation.
+In Chinese astronomy, this star is part of the asterism Huá Gài (華蓋 "Canopy of the Emperor"), which consists of 16 stars, seven forming Huá Gài proper and nine forming Gàng (槓, "Shaft").
+The IAU Working Group on Star Names approved the name Huagai for Iota Cassiopeiae Aa on 25 December 2025, and it is now so entered in the IAU Catalog of Star Names.
+50 Cassiopeiae was named Gang.